Code-Institute-Submissions/oonyekpe-dogs-in-the-hood_MayResub/README.md

 ![image](https://user-images.githubusercontent.com/68662449/163658442-9211f3d6-cb1a-4e70-94b6-bc7b3859f372.png)

-Once a new account is successfully created, the user is presented with clear instructions to input their availability for the week, as evidenced in the screenshot below:
+Once a new account is successfully created, the user is presented with clear instructions to input their availability for the week, select 1 for available and 2 for unavailable, as shown in the screenshot below:

 ![image](https://user-images.githubusercontent.com/68662449/163662410-db485e94-38ae-4d56-97c8-7bfdcfc40e3e.png)

-Next step, the new user is presented with the option 1 - Select a dog walker or option 2 - Quit the app:
+- After submitting their availability for the week, the new user is presented with two options: 1 - Select a dog walker or 2 - Quit the app:

 ![image](https://user-images.githubusercontent.com/68662449/163658789-5115418d-ed04-401e-a27d-9ef36b3b08fc.png)

-If the user selects option 1, they are then presented with the option to indicate what day of the week (Monday - Sunday) by corresponding numbers 1,2,3,4,5,6,7, as seen in the screenshot below:
+- If user selects to book a dog walker with option 1, they then proceed to indicate what day of the week (Monday - Sunday) they would like with corresponding numbers 1,2,3,4,5,6,7, as seen in the screenshot below:

 ![image](https://user-images.githubusercontent.com/68662449/163658983-04f5e6fc-4f39-4816-b6a8-8307f5315b9d.png)

-On entering their selected day, users are presented with a list of available walkers for their selected day, as shown below:
+- User is now presented with a list of available walkers for their selected day, as shown below:

 ![image](https://user-images.githubusercontent.com/68662449/163659111-ed26082a-f773-4d40-afbe-34eee0290116.png)

-Once they enter which dog walker they would like on the day, they receive a confirmation wihtin seconds, together with an update of their calendar showing their confirmed bookings and outstanding availability.
-See screenshot demonstrating these below:
+Once they enter which dog walker they would like on a selected day, they receive a confirmation wihtin seconds, together with an update of their calendar showing their confirmed bookings and outstanding availability.
+See screenshot below:

 ![image](https://user-images.githubusercontent.com/68662449/163659220-b9fb1996-3213-4f80-bbd8-7b068a558e21.png)

-In the above screenshot, it shows that after the update, users are presented again with two new options.
-Option 1 is to find a dog walker again and option 2 is to quit the app.
+In the above screenshot, it shows that after the update, the user is again presented with two new options.
+Option 1 is to find a dog walker for another day and option 2 is to quit the app.
-If the users select to quit the app at this point, they receive a 'Thank you and goodbye' message, as shown in the screenshot below:
+If the user selects to quit the app at this point, they receive a 'Thank you and goodbye' message, as shown in the screenshot below:

 ![image](https://user-images.githubusercontent.com/68662449/163659338-ace80f5b-8321-48d3-ad25-370c7fe4b4d7.png)